-The immune system is the one in charge of defending our bodies from any infection.
-Since day one, breast milk or formula helps your little one start to develop this system, and the process continues until he is one year old.
-That’s why it is important to keep in mind the precautions and recommendations of how to prepare, sterilize, and preserve the milk that you use to feed your baby.
+What should you do if your baby doesn’t finish their bottle right away?
+Do you have to toss the breast milk or formula?
+From day one, breast milk or formula helps your little one start to develop their immune system, and the process continues until they are one year old.
+That’s why it is important to know the precautions for baby formula storage and the recommendations of how to prepare and sterilize your baby’s bottles.

-If you don’t use the prepared formula within the first two hours, you should refrigerate it immediately.
+If you won’t use the prepared formula within the first two hours, you should refrigerate it immediately.
 The refrigerator needs to be at a maximum temperature of 5 °C (41 °F) to prevent or delay bacterial growth.
-We also recommend that before storing a bottle, you put it under cold water.
-As the last recommendation, make sure to use the formula within the next 24 hours after refrigerating it.
+We also recommend putting the bottle under cold water before storing it.
+As the last recommendation, the mixed formula that is immediately stored in the refrigerator is good for 24 hours.

-It’s important to follow these recommendations to properly store and preserve baby formula.
+It’s important to follow the recommendations for proper baby formula storage and preservation.
 That way, you’ll avoid any risk of consuming spoiled food, but, most importantly, you’ll strengthen your baby’s immune system.